 The Divinity School's lively and rigorous conversation about religion thrives on the contributions of the students who join and invigorate it.
 We welcome applications from prospective students to each of our four degree programs.

 As a general rule, students apply in December for matriculation the following autumn quarter.
-The Committee on Admissions and Aid considers applications in January and February, with admissions decisions and financial aid offers being mailed at the beginning of March.
+The Committee on Admissions and Aid considers applications in January and February, and releases decisions and financial aid offers at the beginning of March.

 To open an application, click here or on the icon to the right, and you will be directed to the registration page for the online system.
 If you have questions regarding admissions—including the application process and eligibility—or about which degree program is right for you, please contact John Howell, Coordinator for Recruiting and Admissions, at email@example.com.